Are “silent complaints” killing your brand? (with Adrian Swinscoe of Punk CX)

 Nearly bought a steel company as part of that.
 So, I mean, that’s another story for another day.

 But when I was thinking about that whole thing and I thought, well, actually, I need to do something that I really care about or even focus on something that I really care about or something I wanted to change.
-And it struck me that I don’t like bad service.
+It struck me that I don’t like bad service.

 You know?